arp242/goatcounter/tpl/_backend_sitecode.markdown

     })

 Note that the `path` doubles as the event name.
-There is currently no real way to record the pathname with the event, although you can send it as part of the event name with something like:
+There is currently no real way to record the path with the event, although you can send it as part of the event
+name:

     window.goatcounter.count({
-        path:  function(p) { p + '_banana' },
+        path:  function(p) { 'click-banana-' + p },
         event: true,
     })

-The callback will have the regular `path` passed to it, and you can append an event name there; you can also use `window.location.pathname` directly; the biggest difference with the passed value is that `<link rel="canonical">` is taken in to account.
+The callback will have the regular `path` passed to it, and you can add an event name there; you can also use `window.location.pathname` directly; the biggest difference with the passed value is that `<link rel="canonical">` is taken in to account.

 Advanced integrations
 ---------------------